raku-community-modules/URI/README.md

 ===================

 Copyright © 2017 Ronald Schmidt.
-          © 2015 - Perl6 Community Authors
+          © 2015 - Raku Community Authors

-This software is licensed under the same license as Perl 6 itself, please see the [LICENSE](LICENSE) file.
+This software is licensed under the same license as Raku itself, please see the [LICENSE](LICENSE) file.